skydever/repro-multiple-ng-apps-one-domain-serviceworker/README.md

 # Multiple Apps with ServiceWorker on one domain

-Reproduction for Angular issue "bug(ServiceWorker): multiple apps with ServiceWorker on one domain".
+Reproduction for Angular issue [#21388](https://github.com/angular/angular/issues/21388): *bug(ServiceWorker): multiple apps with ServiceWorker on one domain*

 The installation of a 2nd App/ServiceWorker (with different _baseHref_) purges the `Cache Storage` entries for a previously installed App/ServiceWorker, if they are on the same domain.